Audit & Risk Management Committee Charter

 - considering capital raising, treasury and market trading activities with particular emphasis on risk treatment strategies, products and levels of authorities;

-4.2 The Committee, through its Chairperson, is to report to the Board at the earliest possible Board meeting after each Committee meeting.
+4.2 The Committee, through its Chairman, is to report to the Board at the earliest possible Board meeting after each Committee meeting.
 Minutes of all Committee meetings are to be circulated to the Board.
 The report should include but is not limited to:

 - the minutes of the Committee and any formal resolutions;

 - information about the audit process including the results of internal and external audits;